 Employee Benefit Plan Update: SAS No. 136 Issued

-Kristen E. Moss, CPA
+Kristen Moss, CPA, Manager

 The Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA), which establishes audit standards for CPAs, issued Statement on Auditing Standards (SAS) No. 136, “Forming an Opinion and Reporting on Financial Statements of Employee Benefit Plans Subject to ERISA”.
 This statement is directed to auditors who perform audits of financial statements of employee benefit plans subject to the Employee Retirement Income Security Act of 1974 (ERISA).
 The new standard prescribes certain new performance requirements for ERISA plan financial statement audits and changes the form and content of the related auditor's report.